Tales from the Hood 2: "Good Golly"

+"Robo Hell" (wraparound #1)

 Dumass enjoys the story, but questions Mr. Simms if he has any stories from a more criminal standpoint.
-He offers to tell a story about gangsters to honor Beach's request.
+He offers to tell a story about gangsters to honor Beach's request that he calls "The Medium".

 "The Medium"

-Cliff Bettis (Creighton Thomas), a notorious pimp-turned legitimate businessman, is kidnapped and tortured by Brian (Martin Bats Bradford), Booze (Kedrick Brown), and Gore (Chad L. Chambers), a trio of thugs who seek to take the five-million-dollar fortune he possesses.
+Cliff Bettis (Creighton Thomas), a notorious pimp-turned-legitimate businessman, is kidnapped and tortured by Brian (Martin Bats Bradford), Booze (Kedrick Brown), and Gore (Chad L. Chambers), a trio of thugs who seek to take the five-million-dollar fortune he possesses.
 Cliff refuses to surrender the money, explaining that he has used it to establish two magnet schools and several workplaces, to help give jobs and sponsor scholarships to improve life for the next generation.
 Unfortunately, Cliff is beaten to death by one of the thugs for insulting him, jeopardizing their plans.

 Meanwhile, phony TV psychic John Lloyd (Bryan Batt) records the chatter among his studio audience before the show and uses the notes provided by his staff to present the illusion of channeling spirits.
 The robbers see the show and hatch a new plan.
 They kidnap Cliff's girlfriend, singer Sandra Blake (Sandra Gutierrez), and bring her to Lloyd's house.
 Under their orders, she seduces him into opening the door for them to enter.
 They tell him to channel Cliff, using Sandra as a bargaining chip for him to tell them where the money is.
 When John rhetorically asks what would happen if he explains that he isn't actually psychic, the thugs say that they would kill him and rob his house so that their mission isn't a complete loss.
 Terrified for his life, John agrees to channel Cliff.

 When John begins to act out a séance, he finds himself actually possessed by a series of different spirits accusing the robbers of unjustly killing them.
-Ultimately, Cliff begins to speak through John to the robbers, and they threaten to kill Sandra if Cliff doesn't tell them where the money is.
-Cliff telekinetically jams their guns and kills Booze through by twisting his neck, kills Gore by shooting broken glass into his mouth, and kills Brian by electrocuting him with 500 volts from wires attached to the chandelier.
+Ultimately, Cliff begins to speak through John to the robbers and they threaten to kill Sandra if Cliff doesn't tell them where the money is.
+Cliff telekinetically jams their guns and kills Booze by twisting his neck, kills Gore by shooting broken glass into his mouth, and kills Brian by electrocuting him with 500 volts from wires attached to the chandelier.
 Permanently possessed by the spirit of Cliff, John goes on to be even more successful as a true psychic.

+"Robo Hell" (wraparound #2)

-Dumass likes this story even better, stating that it's something the Robo-Patriot could learn from.
+Dumass likes "The Medium" even better, stating that it's something the Robo-Patriot could learn from.
 While excusing himself, Simms notices Beach sexually harass the women on the design team.
 Kelly mentions that he does it to her as well, but she has learned to ignore it.
-Inspired by this fact, Mr. Simms proceeds to tell the next story.
+Inspired by this fact, Mr. Simms proceeds to tell the next story that he calls "Date Night".